c0der-himel/fix-your-first-bug/README.md

 # fix-your-first-bug

-> 🤩 A Open Source Project, to 🤝 help a newbie or beginner who wants to contribute in 🚀 Open Source but don't know how to do.
+> 🤩 An Open Source Project, to 🤝 help a newbie or beginner who wants to contribute in 🚀 Open Source but don't know how to do.
 Here he or she can start contributing as a demo contribution. 🤩

 ## How to run